HISTORY & PROGRAMS

 Safety – Hunter Safety – Gun & bow

 Boy & Girl Scouts – We sponsor children in need wanting to attend Scouts.

-Conservation & Nature Study are educational & recreational activities not previously enjoyed by many Staten Island Youths.
+Conservation & Nature Study are educational & recreational activities not previously enjoyed by many young people on Staten Island.
 Our programs provide a comprehensive, recreational, and instructional forum.
-Our various programs increases the opportunity for Staten Island Youths to participate in a structured Nature Study & Conservation program thereby making them familiar with an alternate lifestyle which is a learning experience, enhances their knowledge, skills, and will help motivate them to pursue a lifestyle free of delinquency and drugs.
+The various programs we offer increase the opportunity for Staten Island youth to learn about outdoor sports, nature & conservation, and make them familiar with new learning experiences to grow their knowledge, skills, in pursuit of new a healthy lifestyles.